August 17, 2014 - The Topeka Jazz Workshop Band with Bill Watrous

-April 12, 2015 - HARRY ALLEN, tenor sax, JOHN ALLRED, trombone, and ROSSANO SPORTIELLO, piano, with GERALD SPAITS, bass
+April 12, 2015 - HARRY ALLEN, tenor sax, JOHN ALLRED, trombone, and ROSSANO SPORTIELLO, piano, with Gerald Spaits, bass and John Kizilarmut, drums

 We like to end our seasons on a high note and they don’t get much higher than this threesome.
 Harry loves the Topeka audience as much as we love his smooth, swinging style.
 John and his dad Bill, also a trombonist, are long time friends of TJW, and we are eternally grateful to Harry for introducing this marvelous piano player, Rossano, to us.

-The concert will be Sunday November 16, 3 to 5, at the downtown Ramada’s Regency Ballroom.
-Admission is by season memberships which will be available at the door for $100 per adult for six concerts November through April.
+The concert will be Sunday December 7, 3 - 5, at the downtown Ramada’s Regency Ballroom.
+Admission is by season memberships which will be available at the door for $100 per adult for five concerts December through April.
 Payment by cash, check or credit card.